-- Pathways Program-Focuses on providing training, new jobs and career paths for people who have incomes at or below 200 percent of the federal poverty guidelines or those who are making a transition from public assistance to work. - Low Income Worker Training Program-Provides grants to public, private, or nonprofit entities to help low-income people gain new skills necessary move up the career ladder to higher paying jobs and greater economic self-sufficiency. - Job Training Incentive Program- Provides training grants to new or expanding businesses located in Greater Minnesota.
+- Low Income Worker Training Program-Provides grants to public, private, or nonprofit entities to help low-income people gain new skills necessary move up the career ladder to higher paying jobs and greater economic self-sufficiency. - Job Training Incentive Program- Provides training grants to new or expanding businesses located in Greater Minnesota.

 The Minnesota Job Skills Partnership is located within the Business and Community Development Division of the Minnesota Department of Employment and Economic Development.
+For more information and applications, go to DEED Training Grant Programs.